You think you know where you’re going but you’re not going anywhere.

 The answer to our times is a contemporary gnosticism.

-We know what we see, and we know that what we see is not what we know.
+We know what we see and we know that what we see is not what we know.
 We have no ideological underpinnings.
 We have only belief.
 The future is coming.
 We write for this coming future.
 The world we live in is based on many elaborate fakeries.
 We write for the unspoken truths.
 We scream with our hands and we scramble through garbage for there is no place for us in the now of now.
 We will only have a place when we step out of here and into the outside of things.

 As the instruments of power cannibalize their own citizenry and yet I do nothing.
 I sit and watch from the mountains of Nepal—as the police open fire on the protesters—as the halls of government burn—as the rolling curfews limit our movement—as the future becomes a shifting collage of the various unpleasant outcomes.

-And you see it as hopeless too.
+Because you see it as hopeless.
 You want to walk on water and take up arms against a sea of troubles and kill the Buddha you see on the road so you can come to know your inherent Buddha nature and dance with the devil and ride shotgun with Presley and all the other metaphors and fantasies of the doomed when faced with their doomed status.
 But all you see are the four walls of the world you occupy and there are no doors out of it and this closed system is itself toppling over a cliff as you watch all the things in said room slide sickeningly to one side.
 This is you.

 Let’s take you a step further.